CharlesCarley/FreeImage/README.md

 #### Note

-At the moment not all loaders have been setup to build (it's on an on needed basis)
+At the moment not all loaders have been setup to build (it's on an as needed basis)

 ## Building